Zogir01/lazy-dev-tools/Python/find-phrasal-verbs/README.md

 # find-phrasal-verbs
 A script for finding phrasal verbs in pdf files.
-I'm going to use this tool to generate a list of the most popular verbs appearing on Polish final high school exam called "matura".
+I'm going to use this tool to generate a list of the most popular verbs appearing on Polish final high school exam called "Matura".

 In this script, I used a list of phrasal verbs from [this repository](https://github.com/WithEnglishWeCan/generated-english-phrasal-verbs).
 Many thanks to the authors for providing this valuable resource!